quantum-tinkerer/MeanFi/docs/source/index.md

 Here is why you should use pymf:

 * Minimal

-  It contains the minimum of what you need to solve mean-field equations.
+  Pymf contains the minimum of what you need to solve mean-field equations.

 * Simple

   The workflow is simple and straightforward.

 * Time-effective

   As pymf uses tight-binding dictionaries as input and returns, you can calculate the mean-field corrections on a coarse grid, but use the full Hamiltonian on a fine grid for observables afterward.